-My neighbor leaves his trash can at the curb all week.
+My neighbor leaves their trash can at the curb all week.
 Is this a violation?

 Yes, the trash container must be placed at the curb no earlier than 7pm the evening before trash pickup and must be brought back to the side of the house or inside the garage or carport by 7pm the day of trash pick up.
 This does not include bulk waste placed at the curb for removal.

-How do I watch a live or previous Code Enforcement Board Meeting?
+How do I watch a live or previous Community Standards Board Meeting?

-You can watch live and previous Code Enforcement Board meetings on desktop and portable devices by visiting Largo.com/LiveTV.
+You can watch live and previous Community Standards Board meetings on desktop and portable devices by visiting Largo.com/LiveTV.

 What is a Special Magistrate?

-The Special Magistrate is similar to Code Enforcement, but applies to commercial code violations.
-The Special Magistrate was established in 2016 as an additional means to resolve City code enforcement issues that could not be resolved administratively.
-Cases are adjudicated by a single individual, called a Special Magistrate.
-The Special Magistrate operates in accordance with Chapter 162, Florida Statutes, and is a member of the Florida Bar.
-The Magistrate meets monthly to conduct hearings and is authorized to levy fines for violations of City codes.
+The Special Magistrate is similar to the Code Enforcement Board, but applies to commercial code violations and unauthorized work without permits.
+The Special Magistrate was established as an additional means to resolve City code issues that could not be resolved administratively.
+Cases are heard by a single individual, called a Special Magistrate.
+The Special Magistrate operates in accordance with Chapter 162, Florida Statutes, and is appointed by the City Commission as an independent reviewer of code violation cases.
+The Special Magistrate meets monthly to conduct hearings and is authorized to levy fines if needed for violations of City codes.